What to Pay for a Car — What’s a Good Price?

 If you prefer to buy your car from an individual private seller, you can find hundreds for sale on the eBay Motors web site, as well as on Craiglist and Autotrader.
 Beware of buying a car that you can’t see, can’t drive, and can’t inspect.
 Always try to buy local cars.
 It’s easier to negotiate better prices when you can meet a seller face-to-face.

 Prices are almost always negotiable.
-Dealers and individual sellers actually expect buyers to negotiate and set prices accordingly.
+Dealers and individual sellers actually expect buyers to negotiate and will set prices accordingly.
 Asking prices are generally about 10%-20% higher than sellers are willing to sell for.
 Dealers typically make more profit per-car on used cars than on brand new cars.

 If a car is being advertised for an unusually low price, it’s probably for a reason.
 The car may have problems that the seller may not mention unless you ask.
 Beware of bargain prices unless you understand the reason.
 Low prices from private sellers on web sites such as Craigslist and Autotrader may indicate a common car scam.